enhancedformysql/The-Art-of-Problem-Solving-in-Software-Engineering_How-to-Make-MySQL-Better/Chapter4_4.md

 This means that these threads waiting for I/O have little impact on other active threads.
 In MySQL, transaction lock waits function similarly to I/O waits—threads voluntarily block themselves and wait to be activated, which is generally manageable in cases where conflicts are not severe.

 It is worth mentioning that it is advisable to avoid having a large number of threads waiting for the same global latch or lock, as this can lead to frequent context switches.
-In NUMA environments, it can also cause frequent cache migrations, thereby affecting MySQL's scalability.
+In NUMA environments, it can also cause frequent cache migrations [71], thereby affecting MySQL's scalability.

 With the increasing number of CPU cores and larger memory sizes available today, the impact of thread creation costs on MySQL has become smaller.
 Except for special scenarios such as short connection applications, MySQL can handle a large number of threads given sufficient memory.
 The key is to limit the number of active threads running concurrently.
 In theory, MySQL can support thousands of concurrent threads.